astronomer/docs/astro/export-datadog.md

   By default, Astro uses the tags `source=astronomer` and `service=astronomer-task-logs`.
 Astro automatically adds `dag_id`, `task_id`, `run_id`, and `try_number` tags to logs sent to Datadog.

   The minimum Astro Runtime versions in which logs are enriched with task instance data are 9.15.0, 10.9.0, and 11.5.0 across all cloud providers.
-To export logs to Datadog with a different Astro Runtime version, upgrade `astronomer-providers-logging` to at least `1.5.1` in the `requirements.txt` file.
+To export logs enriched with task instance data to Datadog with a lower Astro Runtime version, upgrade `astronomer-providers-logging` to at least `1.5.1` in the `requirements.txt` file.

 ## Export Airflow metrics to Datadog